leonlolleonlol/cookart/README.md

 ### Source
 The base of my project is one of my repositeries : [Simulation-circuit-electrique](https://github.com/leonlolleonlol/Simulation-circuit-electrique)
 ### How to view locally
-open my repo in vscode and type npm run dev in a new terminal.
+Open my repo in vscode and type npm run dev in a new terminal.
 ### How to view remotely
 Click on my site: [rickroll](https://www.youtube.com/watch?v=dQw4w9WgXcQ)